aruiz-p/netwithalex/content/posts/enhanced-aar.md

     Multiplier:              :120
 ```

-To verify what sessions are using EAAR, look for the _FLAGS_ column
+To verify what BFD sessions are using EAAR, look for the _FLAGS_ column
 ```
 BR10#show sdwan bfd sessions alt